consilience-lib/consilib90210-39f36/content/pages/calendar.md

     title: >-
       I'm a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
-    subtitle: >-
-      This is my info—I'm sharing it all this with ya'll to impress you with all the hard work I've done in the past few years.
-Once you're impressed, you can continue to scroll down to see more details and credentials about me.
     text: null
     actions: []
     media: null